Ramzi-dev611/unreal-math-operator/backend/src/README.md

 => with jest i am still facing an issue with expecting an error of some form (Unauthorized or BadRequest)

 => Update : Fixed the issue with the exceptions

+**2- Integration / end to end test**

+* Since the application doesn't contain much interaction between services, there is no necessity or meaning in creating integrations tests

+* With the above being said, only end to end tests where implemented. for each endpoint there is a test suit that all can be found in the test directory at the same level as the src directory